MCG-NJU/CamLiFlow/README.md

 ## News

+* 2023-09-20: We provide a demo for CamLiRAFT, see `demo.py` for more details.
 * 2023-03-22: We release CamLiRAFT, an extended version of CamLiFlow on [https://arxiv.org/abs/2303.12017](https://arxiv.org/abs/2303.12017).
 * 2022-03-29: Our paper is selected for an **oral** presentation.
 * 2022-03-07: We release the code and the pretrained weights.